amazingalek/Stardew-MegaStorage/README.md

 * 50 Void Essence

 # Categories
-From v1.2.0 you can filter the contents by clicking on the categories to the left of the chest inventory.
-Using vanilla UI there was only room for 6 categories.
+From v1.2.0 you can filter chest contents by clicking on the categories to the left of the chest inventory.
+Using vanilla UI there was only room for 7 categories.
 They are so far not configurable.
 * All
 * Crops: Forage, Fruit, Flower, Vegetable
 * Seeds: Seed, Fertilizer